leangjia/blender_docs/trunk/blender_docs/manual/addons/3d_view/vr_scene_inspection.rst

 ----------

 Start VR Session
-   Attempt to establish a connection to the OpenXR platform to share the viewport with an :ref:`HMD
+   Try to set up a connection to the OpenXR platform to share the viewport with an :ref:`HMD <hardware-head-mounted-displays>`.
-   <hardware-head-mounted-displays>`.
 Positional Tracking
    Only track rotational changes of the head, do not allow the HMD to affect the location of the viewer in virtual space.

 View